Khleber Miller Van Zandt (1836-1930) cut a wide swath through Fort Worth civic affairs for sixty years.

 This is Walter Decker’s listing on the 1890 census veterans schedule.
 Decker spent four years and seven months in the Union army.

 Van Zandt recalled of his conversation with Decker: “In one battle at Fort Donelson, eight of their men and four of ours were killed, and there we were, two surviving members of opposing armies, the best of friends and as ready to stand up for one another as if we had fought side by side.”

 In fact, Van Zandt wrote, some time later Decker was preparing to return to Illinois for a visit and asked Van Zandt to write him a letter of recommendation “saying I am a good citizen.”

-Van Zandt readily consented but pointed out to Decker that no one in Illinois would know who Van Zandt was.
+Van Zandt readily consented but pointed out to Decker that no one in Illinois would know who the heck Van Zandt was.

 Decker’s reply to his former “enemy” reminds us that, as wars go, the War Between the States was especially perverse—it was an uncivil war fought by innately civil people who otherwise were of the same “we, the people” and respected each other:

 “Write it [the letter of recommendation] to my old commander,” Decker told Van Zandt.
 “I will tell him you belonged to the 7th Texas Regiment, and he will know who you are.
 Everybody there knows about and respects the 7th Texas.”